R3v3rs3-P4RAD0X/PriorityManager/README.md

 **Note**: The mod uses dynamic detection, so it will work with any mod that adds custom `WorkTypeDef` entries.

+### PriorityMaster

+Priority Manager now supports [PriorityMaster](https://steamcommunity.com/sharedfiles/filedetails/?id=1994006442), which extends work priorities from 1-4 to 1-99!

+**Features:**
+- **Automatic Detection**: Mod automatically detects if PriorityMaster is installed
+- **Dynamic Scaling**: Priorities are automatically scaled to PriorityMaster's extended range
+  - Priority 1 → 10% of max (default: 10 for max 99)
+  - Priority 2 → 30% of max (default: 30 for max 99)
+  - Priority 3 → 60% of max (default: 60 for max 99)
+  - Priority 4 → 90% of max (default: 90 for max 99)
+- **Custom Mapping**: Configure exact priority values in the PriorityMaster tab
+- **Distribution Presets**:
+  - **Tight**: Close spacing (10, 20, 30, 40)
+  - **Balanced**: Default spread (10, 30, 60, 90)
+  - **Wide**: Maximum spread (5, 25, 55, 95)
+  - **Custom**: Define your own mapping
+- **Composite Roles**: Builder/Demolition/Medic roles spread across full range for maximum granularity
+- **Seamless Integration**: Works with or without PriorityMaster - no manual configuration needed

+**How to use:**
+1. Install both Priority Manager and PriorityMaster
+2. Open Priority Manager settings (Press P)
+3. Go to the "PriorityMaster" tab
+4. Choose your preferred preset or customize mapping
+5. Click "Recalculate All Priorities"

+Your colonists now have much finer control over work priorities!

 ### Other Mods
 Priority Manager is designed to work with any mod that adds custom work types.
 The system automatically:
 - Detects all work types from `DefDatabase<WorkTypeDef>`